JetBrains/teamcity-documentation/topics/net.md

 <note>

-Note that Devenv does not provide functionality for displaying a structured build log or providing test reports.
+Note that Devenv does not provide functionality for displaying a structured build log or test reports.
 Its main purpose is to allow using custom switches and add-ins for Visual Studio.

 </note>